AntonioTorres23/OpenGL_Notes/Text Rendering.md

 ![[Pasted image 20251222171202.png]]

-To calculate this distance e.g. offset we need to figure out the distance a glyph extends below the baseline; we can calculate the lenggth of this bector by subtracting `bearingY` from the glyph's (bitmap) heigght.
-This value is then 0.0 for cha
+To calculate this distance e.g. offset we need to figure out the distance a glyph extends below the baseline; we can calculate the length of this vector by subtracting `bearingY` from the glyph's (bitmap) height.
+This value is then 0.0 for characters that rest on the baseline (like `'X'`) and positive for characters that reside slightly below the baseline (like `g` or `j`).

+If you did everything correct you should now be able to successfu